RodionGork/coder-mini-quest/CONTRIBUTING.md

 data for user and later when we check answer - so you'll be able to check answer for exactly the data which user previously got from you :)

-Second argument, if exists, is the answer itself.
+Second argument is the answer itself, if non-empty.

-If the answer is absent, produce brief problem statement text and then the input data.
+If the answer is an empty string - script should produce brief problem statement text and then the input data.

 If the answer is here, check it and produce response message.
 Text of response is simply shown to user (so technically it doesn't matter) - but